 HEUER Chronosplit Modules and Repairs

-More details can be found here.
+More details on the Rawsar H1 repair module can be found here.

 Despite Heuer's fragile design repairs to the original module is sometimes possible and as such I will always endeavour to repair your module first before conversion to a Rawsar H1 module.

 In some instances your original Chronosplit module may only suffer display damage, in this case, I can replace the old dead displays with “drop-in” Rawsar-produced LCD panels.

 Heuer also produced the Ford Split Lap Unit 77 which is a good example of a watch that is relatively "repairable" mainly because Heuer learnt from their earlier open wire bond mistakes.
 If you have a Ford Split Lap Unit 77 and want it repaired please have look at the following page by clicking on the Rawsar H1F button below.